Secrets to making the best brownies reveals the best tricks and tips to ensure perfectly cakey or fudgy brownies with a crisp, crackly surface.

 Gooey, fudgy brownies are trickier.
 Toothpicks won’t do you much good, as they’ll come out gunked with prime-chocolate-ordial goo no matter how done or underdone your brownies are.
 Here, too, the other cues can be more exacting.
 Are the brownies supposed to be set on the sides but still jiggly in the middle?
 Are they supposed to emit a faint sizzling?
-Is the top to be dry and firm despite being a bit raw underneath?
+Is the top supposed to be dry and firm despite being a bit raw underneath?
 Is it to be evenly puffed?

 If your timeworn, batter-splattered recipe includes none of these cues, we have another foolproof method for perfect brownies: Find a better recipe.